Bathing Culture & 3 Iceland Hot Springs to Visit

 Iceland Hot Springs to Visit

 Blue Lagoon Iceland opened as a way to introduce folks to the benefits of geothermal seawater.
-Since its opening, Blue Lagoon has grown and evolved into a company that offers transformative spa experiences, culinary enjoyment, a renowned line of skin care, and the convergence of hospitality and wellness.
+Since its opening, Blue Lagoon has grown and evolved into a company that offers transformative spa experiences, amazing culinary options, a renowned line of skin care, and the convergence of hospitality and wellness.

 Etiquette and What to Expect